-On December 31, 2007, the Company had two share-based compensation plans, one which was replaced on November 20, 2007, and one which became active on the same date.
+On March 31, 2008 the Company had two share-based compensation plans, one that was replaced on November 20, 2007, and one that became active on the same date.
 The plans are described below.

 The Company's 1998 Incentive Plan (the "1998 Plan") had shares of common stock available for issuance to employees and directors.
-Provisions of the 1998 Plan included the granting of stock options.
 Provisions of the 1998 Plan include the granting of incentive and non-qualified stock options.
-Through December 1999, 1,066,000 options were granted that would cliff vest after 9.8 years; however, such vesting was accelerated for 637,089 of these options upon meeting certain earnings per share goals through the fiscal year ended June 30, 2003.
+Through December 1999, 1,066,000 options were granted that would cliff, or fully, vest after 9.8 years; however, such vesting was accelerated for 637,089 of these options upon meeting certain earnings per share goals through the fiscal year ended June 30, 2003.
 Subsequent to December 1999 and through June 2002, 1,248,250 options were granted that would cliff vest after 6.0 years; however, such vesting was accelerated for 300,494 of these options upon meeting certain earnings per share goals through the fiscal year ended June 30, 2005.
-As of December 31, 2007, 20,000 and 150,250 of these options that cliff vest after 9.8 and 6.0 years, respectively, remain outstanding.
+As of March 31, 2008, 20,000 and 125,250 of these options that cliff vest after 9.8 and 6.0 years, respectively, remain outstanding.

 The Company also has a 2007 Equity Incentive Plan (the "2007 Plan").
 Provisions of the 2007 Plan include the granting of up to 1,000,000 incentive and non-qualified stock options, stock appreciation rights, restricted stock and restricted stock units.
-Options may be granted to employees, officers, non-employee directors and other service providers and may be granted upon such terms as the Compensation Committee of the Board of Directors, in their sole discretion, determine, or in the absence of a Compensation Committee, a properly constituted Compensation Committee or the Board itself.
+Options may be granted to employees, officers, non-employee directors and other service providers and may be granted upon such terms as the Compensation Committee of the Board of Directors, in its sole discretion, determine, or in the absence of a Compensation Committee, a properly constituted Compensation Committee or the Board itself.

-Of the options granted subsequent to June 2002, all vesting schedules are based on 3 or 4-year vesting schedules, with either one-third or one-fourth vesting on the first anniversary and the remaining options vesting ratably over the remainder of the vesting term.
-Generally, directors and officers have 3-year vesting schedules and all other employees have 4-year vesting schedules.
-Additionally, in the event of a change in control or the occurrence of a corporate transaction, the Company's Board of Directors have the authority to elect that all unvested options shall vest and become exercisable immediately prior to the event or closing of the transaction.
-All options outstanding as of December 31, 2007 had contractual lives of ten years.
+Of the options granted subsequent to June 2002, all vesting schedules are based on three- or four-year vesting schedules, with either one-third or one-fourth vesting on the first anniversary and the remaining options vesting ratably over the remainder of the vesting term.
+Generally, directors and officers have three-year vesting schedules and all other employees have four-year vesting schedules.
+Additionally, in the event of a change in control or the occurrence of an extraordinary corporate transaction, the Company's Board of Directors has the authority to elect that all unvested options shall vest and become exercisable immediately prior to the event or closing of the transaction.
+All options outstanding as of March 31, 2008 had contractual lives of ten years.
 Under the 1998 Plan, 2,500,000 shares were authorized for grant.
-As of December 31, 2007, there were 1,363,983 options outstanding under the 1998 Plan, which includes the cliff vesting and 3 or 4-year vesting options discussed above.
-As of December 31, 2007, no options had been granted under the 2007 Plan.
+As of March 31, 2008, there were 1,230,158 options outstanding under the 1998 Plan, which includes the cliff vesting and three or four-year vesting options discussed above.
+As of March 31, 2008, 1,500 options had been granted under the 2007 Plan leaving 998,500 options available for granting.

 The Company also has an Employee Stock Purchase Plan ("ESPP").
-Employees can purchase common stock through payroll deductions of up to 10 percent of their base pay.
+Employees can purchase common stock through payroll deductions of up to 10% of their base pay.
 Amounts deducted and accumulated by the employees are used to purchase shares of common stock on or about the first day of each month.
 The Company contributes to the account of the employee one share of common stock for every nine shares purchased by the employee under the ESPP.